NethermindEth/starknet-staking-v2/README.md

 }
 ```

 This type of communication is exactly what will happen behind the curtains when using the validator tool and the signer each time there is an attestation required.
+This way you don't have to trust the software to protect your key.

 ## Logging